luisligunas/100-Days-of-Code/Codeforces for Messenger/README.md

     - There was no problem cloning the repository, but Yarn wasn't available from any directory yet, despite it already being in my PATH.
 To fix this, I just restarted my machine.
 - Using ngrok instead of LocalTunnel
     - I encountered an issue when running `lt --port 3000` using LocalTunnel.
 I found out that a lot of people were having the same [issue](https://github.com/localtunnel/localtunnel/issues/258), which turns out to be a server-side problem.
-    - Looking for alternatives to LocalTunnel, I found **ngrok** which was easy to use, but did not have the *free* capability of setting a constant subdomain.
+    - Looking for alternatives to LocalTunnel, I found **ngrok** which was easy to use but did not have the *free* capability of setting a constant subdomain.
 It was, however, a bearable problem.
 I simply followed the [instructions](https://dashboard.ngrok.com/get-started) for set-up and installation and it worked perfectly.
     - So instead of running `lt --port 3000`, I ran `ngrok http 3000`.
-Note that ngrok has to either be added to the PATH or added in the project directory.
+Note that ngrok must either be added to the PATH or added in the project directory.
 - Setting up the .env file
 - Testing that the app works
 - Download [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)
     - I downloaded the Heroku 64-bit installer for Windows.
-    - I don't know why, but the link I provided would sometimes be unreachable through my WiFi connection.
+    - I don't know why, but the link I provided would sometimes be unreachable through my Wi-Fi connection.
 It worked, however, when I connected to my mobile data.
 - Deploying the app on Heroku
 - Testing (again) that the app works
     - If it wasn't obvious, if your app is already running on Heroku there is no need to keep the terminals, in which you typed in the commands `ngrok http 3000` and `node app.js`, running.